mrakgr/The-Spiral-Language/readme.md

 ### 9: Deep Learning Basics

-(work in progress)

-At the time of writing this it is almost Apiral 2018.
+At the time of writing this it is almost April 2018.

 Currently, the two dominant deep learning frameworks are without exception Tensorflow by Google and PyTorch by Facebook.
-Both are written in C++ and expose a Python front end from which everybody accesses them.
-It is by no means unusual that big corporate sponsored frameworks would be widely used, but it is interesting to look at the deep learning ecosystems in other languages.
-What is precisely interesting is that they are non-existent and most of the attempts at making frameworks have pettered out.
+Both are written in C++ and expose a Python front end from which the users access it.
+It is by no means unusual that big corporate sponsored frameworks would be widely used, but it is interesting to look at the deep learning ecosystems in other languages, or specifically the lack of such ecosystems.
+What is precisely interesting is that they are non-existent and most of the attempts at making frameworks have petered out.

 In a broader sense, what ML capabilities non-Python ecosystems have tend to be on the shallower end of learning which does not need the extreme GPU capabilities Spiral has.

 Deep learning has been popular for half a decade at least now, and had it been possible to make a great DL library in say F# (.NET), Scala (JVM), Haskell or Racket, then one can be sure that this would already have happened.
 The reason for that is that languages without first class staging have very deep flaws that preclude them from having effective Cuda backends and GPU abstractions.
-There is very little languages contructed in the classical manner whether they be static or dynamic offer in the making of deep learning library.
+There is very little languages constructed in the classical manner whether they be static or dynamic offer in the making of a deep learning library.

 Statically typed languages have type systems that are simply too weak to be useful and dynamically typed languages are simply too inefficient.
 And Lisp macros are not a substitute for first class staged functions and join points.

 Hence it is easy to predict that great libraries will not get made in any of the aforementioned languages nor in any of the mainstream languages that aren't C++.
 The effort is simply too great and too strenuous in them.
 At best, .NET for example might get bindings for Tensorflow or CNTK if it has not already.

-And though Tensorflow, CNTK and PyTorch are written in C++ that is hardly a beaming recomendation for the language.
+And though Tensorflow, CNTK and PyTorch are written in C++ that is hardly a beaming recommendation for the language.
 C++ is widely known enough that its quality as a language can stand for itself.

 Making a machine learning library is hard enough to crush most langauges, but Spiral can make it a lot easier and the hows of that is what will be covered in this chapter.
 That having said, this is a language tutorial and not a deep learning tutorial so what won't be covered is to how to actual use deep learning to do interesting things.
 Instead it will be about library construction.

 #### Primitives

-At the time of writing the Spiral `Learning` library is quite small, but it has some advanced capabities so this is the ideal point to introduce it before it gets any bigger.
-The one limitation it has on it is that it is restricted to first order [automatic diffentiation](https://en.wikipedia.org/wiki/Automatic_differentiation).
+At the time of writing the Spiral `Learning` library is quite small, but it has some advanced capabilities so this is the ideal point to introduce it before it gets any bigger.
+The one limitation it has on it is that it is restricted to first order [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation).
 It would be possible to build a library that supports higher order AD in Spiral, but decision to support higher order AD is not a trivial one to make.

 It would add very non-negligible maintenance burden on it, and it possibly make it difficult to provide effective optimization.
 Higher order AD does not have a particularly good track record on practical use in deep learning anyway.

 For those not familiar with it, higher order AD would essentially allow adaptive learning methods and possibly metalearning methods like MAML, but while first order AD takes only a single pass per datapoint, higher order AD would require `n` passes per datapoint where the `n` is the number of parameters in the network.
 And approximated higher order methods require the whole dataset to be operated at once and do not allow minibatching.

 Spiral's ML library is intended to be of great practical use.
-It needs to me simple to entend and understand.
+It needs to be simple to extend and understand.
 It needs to be both highly flexible and performant.

-So the dual number it uses internally is of the primal and adjoint variety.
+So the only dual number it uses internally is of the primal and adjoint variety.

 ```
 inl float ->